Let’s Talk About it: Putting Words to Your Feelings

 Learning to be compassionate with your self-talk (how we communicate to ourselves matters!)

 How we talk to ourselves is essential to maintaining our mental health and wellbeing.
 Before considering how you are talking to others about mental health, pause and reflect on your own self-talk.
-Are you often holding yourself to higher standards that you would expect of others?
+Are you often holding yourself to higher standards than you would expect of others?
 Are you often your own toughest critic, and notice an internal dialogue that says “I’m not good enough”?
 We encourage you to start here, and work on treating yourself with the kindness, understanding, and forgiveness that you’re likely extending to others.

 Compassionate self-talk is the antidote to critical self-talk.
 When we talk to ourselves in a kind and encouraging tone, this is protective against mental-ill health and reduces negative thoughts that commonly occur in depression and anxiety.
 This Mental Health Month, practice your compassionate self-talk with these tips:

-• When caught in self-criticism, shift your thinking by asking yourself “How might I talk to a loved one going through this same situation” then use the same language towards yourself.
+- When caught in self-criticism, shift your thinking by asking yourself, “How might I talk to a loved one going through this same situation?” then use the same language towards yourself.

-• Take time to notice and write down a list of your favourite personal qualities and skills.
+- Take time to notice and write down a list of your favourite personal qualities and skills.
 If you need help, ask others for what they value about you.
 Add to and read over this list each day.

-• Be curious about negative feelings, rather than critical.
+- Be curious about negative feelings, rather than critical.
 Rather than criticising yourself for feeling anxious or low, ask yourself “what do I need to care for myself in this moment?”.
 Remember that negative emotions don’t last forever.

 Tips for effective communication